An inexact Matrix-Newton method for solving NEPv: The inexact Matrix-Newton method for NEPv

 where $\Theta(V,\widetilde{V})$ is a diagonal matrix containing the canonical angles between $V$ and $\widetilde{V}$ \cite[Thm.
 3]{nepv}.
 However, the main drawback of the SCF algorithm is that this convergence is generally of linear order only.\\ Note that several techniques for improving convergence speed and stability of the SCF iteration have been developed.
 These techniques include level-shifting methods to increase the gap between the $k$-th and $(k+1)$-st eigenvalue \cite{optimalscf,levelshift}, damping and trust-region strategies \cite{dampscf,KSref4,KSref1} and sequential subspace searching \cite{convexmin}.
-However, those are not considered in this paper as they usually require problem specific adaptations to make them worth while and we want to keep our methods as simple and universally applicable as possible.\\ For Newton's method, Kantorovich's theorem guarantees locally quadratic order of convergence of the sequence $\lbrace X_j\rbrace_j$, if the Fréchet derivative exists for every iterate and allows for a unique solution to \eqref{eq:newtonfrechet} \cite{kantorovich}.\\ In our approach, we combine the benefits of both algorithms: we begin by applying the SCF iteration to an arbitrary initial guess (with orthonormal columns) and switch to Newton's method once we are "close enough" to a solution.
-This way, we can exploit the quadratic order of convergence and are typically able to converge to a solution in way fewer steps than the plain SCF algorithm.
+However, those are not considered in this paper as they usually require problem specific adaptations to make them worth while and we want to keep our methods as simple and universally applicable as possible.\\ For Newton's method, Kantorovich's theorem guarantees locally quadratic order of convergence of the sequence $\lbrace X_j\rbrace_j$, given that the update equation can be solved exactly \cite{kantorovich}.
+For inexact Newton methods, we can usually expect superlinear convergence close to the desired solution \cite{inexactnewton}. \\ In our approach, we combine the benefits of both algorithms: we begin by applying the SCF iteration to an arbitrary initial guess (with orthonormal columns) and switch to Newton's method once we are "close enough" to a solution.
+This way, we can let SCF find the desired subspace and exploit the faster order of convergence of Newton's method once we are on the trajectory of convergence.
 After we found a solution by Newton's method, we suggest to perform an additional SCF step with this solution.
-This postprocessing step guarantees the matrix $\Lambda$ to be diagonal as opposed to just being symmetric, which is convenient for interpretability and comparability to the SCF solution.
-Additionally, if the eigenvalues before and after postprocessing are equal, the SCF algorithm accepts the solution as a global optimizer. \\ An overview of the details of our algorithm implementation will be given in the following section.
+This postprocessing step guarantees the matrix $\Lambda$ to be diagonal as opposed to just being symmetric to allow for better interpretability and comparability to the SCF solution.
+Additionally, if the eigenvalues before and after postprocessing are equal, the SCF algorithm accepts the solution as a global optimizer.